 Maybe you have an in-house “SEO team” but you still see little to no progress at all.
 If you know that you are not at the top of your SEO game despite doing every nitty-gritty and time-consuming task, you’re still getting outranked by your competitors.
 You’ll see a constant decrease in CTR, web traffic, and conversion, which could hurt your business overall.

-This is a pretty dense read on SEO for ecommerce.
-The most important things to remember are listed below to help you succeed in your search engine optimization efforts and grow your online store!
+While this is a pretty dense read on SEO for eCommerce, the most important things to remember are listed below to help you succeed in your search engine optimization efforts and grow your online store!

 Here are the most important things to keep in mind:

 eCommerce SEO is a multi-faceted method of boosting your online shop’s ranking, increasing its click-through rate, driving web traffic (and foot traffic if you have a physical store), and improving your store’s conversion.

 Doing SEO for eCommerce includes strategic keyword research, planning your site architecture, performing on-page optimization on every web page, taking care of your site’s technical SEO, building your blog and marketing your content, link building, and measuring all optimization efforts with the right tools.

 The best eCommerce platform for SEO is Shopify.